 Wills and Probate

-No one likes to think about their own death, and this is probably why most people don't make a will.
+No one likes to think about their own death, and this is probably why most people don’t make a will.
 As a result many people die every year without a Will and the estate either goes to distant relatives who are legally the next of kin or, in some cases to the Crown.
+B J McKenna are specialists in wills & probate law and can help.

 Those you leave behind may also find administering your affairs much harder, and end up paying more inheritance tax.
 It’s especially important that you make a will if you have young children, a handicapped spouse, you are separated or divorced, or you have an unmarried partner.